Yheloww/portfolio_forecasting/ReadMe.md

 <h2 id="Description"> :memo: Description</h2>
     <p align="justify">
-    Fast description of the project
+    This project is about portfolio Optimization Using Time Series forecasting to try and predict future stock prices.
+The Optimization is done Using the efficient frontier optimization and the forecasting is using an Auto-Ml tool called pycaret and oscillate between some statistical models and other. </br>
+    :no_entry_sign: disclaimer : this project is a learning project, the ambition is not to make money out of it and the solutions presented here will not help you if you seek this.

     </p>

 <h2 id="Objectives"> :dart: Objectives</h2>
     <p align="justify">
-     :white_circle: Familiarity with basic finance vocabulary </br>
+     :radio_button: Familiarity with basic finance vocabulary </br>
-     :black-circle: Understand time-series manipulations </br>
+     :radio_button: Understand time-series manipulations </br>
-     :black-circle: Understand time-series forecasting </br>
+     :radio_button: Understand time-series forecasting </br>
-     :black-circle: Experience an optimization problem </br>
+     :radio_button: Experience an optimization problem </br>
     </p>
     <h3 id="Strenghs"> Challenges</h3>
         <p align="justify">
-         :black-circle: full pipeline from getting data to forecasting</br>
+         :radio_button: full pipeline from getting data to forecasting</br>
-         :black-circle: Discovery of lots of tools (pyportfolioOpt, pycaret, quantstats ...)</br>
+         :radio_button: Discovery of lots of tools (pyportfolioOpt, pycaret, quantstats ...)</br>
-         :black-circle: Database Interaction possible</br>
+         :radio_button: Database Interaction possible</br>
         </p>
     <h3 id="Limitations"> Limitations </h3>
         <p align="justify">
-        :black-circle: No Way for the user to interact with the project</br>
+        :radio_button: No Way for the user to interact with the project</br>
-        :black-circle: Portfolio Optimisation Not complete enough</br>
+        :radio_button: Portfolio Optimisation Not complete enough</br>
         </p>
     <h3 id="Further Developments"> Further developments</h3>
         <p align="justify">
-        :black-circle: Creation of an user interface (Deployement of an application) </br>
+        :radio_button: Creation of an user interface (Deployement of an application) </br>
-        :black-circle: Centralisations of the information of Optimization in one place</br>
+        :radio_button: Centralisations of the information of Optimization in one place</br>
         </p>

 <h2 id="folder-Structure"> :file_folder: Folder structure</h2>
     <p align="justify">
+    1. **/Assets**-folder contains the images for this Readme and some other plotss from my research </br>
+    2. **/notebooks**-folder contains all my reseach notebooks, these are not useful to run the solutions but if you want to see my learnings and test feel free to take a peek. </br>
+    3. **/src**-folder contains all the Python files to run the complete solution, all you need is to run the **main.py** file to have the solution. and the source code is in the other pythons files. </br>
+    4. **requirement.txt**-contains all the dependencies you have to install to run the solution. </br>
     </p>

 <h2 id="installation"> :repeat: Installation</h2>